Media Studies

 Course Level: Undergraduate Lower-Level

 Description: This seminar will introduce students to the history of cinema from its inception to 1945 by considering individual cinematic artifacts in their technological, economic, aesthetic, political, and social contexts.
-Cross-list: GERM 280.

-CMST 202 - HISTORY OF CINEMA AND MEDIA PART II: 1945-PRESENT
+MDIA 202 - HISTORY OF CINEMA AND MEDIA PART II: 1945-PRESENT

 Short Title: HISTORY OF CINEMA AND MEDIA II

-Department: Cinema and Media Studies
+Department: Media Studies

 Grade Mode: Standard Letter